Economics Education Abroad Guide

 Planning and When to Go

-- First-year: Start taking your required/sequence ECON courses as soon as possible.
-It is ideal to have Micro Principles, Macro Principles and calculus completed by the end of your first-year to stay on track!
+- It is ideal to have Micro Principles, Macro Principles and calculus completed by the end of your first-year to stay on track!

-- Senior: If waiting until senior year to travel abroad, the ECON Dept. recommends traveling in the fall semester since it is high unlikely to graduate a senior in the spring semester when traveling abroad in the spring term.
-Be sure to doublecheck when your study abroad transcript will be received by CU and credits processed to your degree audit, as this can delay your official graduation date.
+- If waiting until senior year to travel abroad, Fall semester is recommended, It is highly unlikely to graduate in the spring semester when traveling abroad in the spring term.

 What Kind of Credit Can You Earn Abroad?